Solo-Her0/Chat-App/README.md

 - Figure out how to add a text to speech voice that sounds like Donalad Duck.
 - If I figure out how to add the first text to speech voice add more for fun.
 - Add some CSS stuff to make everything look nicer than a giant white page with "Chat" in the top left corner.
-- Figure out more stuff to add if I have the time as this project isn't due until December 4th 2025.

 ## What This App Can Do